-Academic Integrity: Missed Classes, Evaluations and Assignments It is the responsibility of the student to notify all appropriate parties (teachers, office, coach, etc) in advance where appropriate and in compliance with school policies and procedures as per student agenda if the student will be absent.
-This allows for both the student and teacher to make alternative arrangements regarding missed assignments or evaluations.
-In the event that advance notice is not possible, students should seek out the teacher in the morning (before school) with the appropriate documentation (e.g. Doctor's note, photocopied note from the office) in order to ensure that they have the opportunity to make-up the missed evaluation/assignment and course work.
+Academic Integrity: Missed Classes, Evaluations and Assignments It is the responsibility of the student to notify all appropriate parties (teachers, office, etc) in advance where appropriate and in compliance with school policies and procedures if the student will be absent.
+This allows for both the student and teacher to make alternative arrangements.
+In the event that advance notice is not possible, students/ parents should email the school and email their teacher to ensure that student and teacher have an opportunity to connect about alternative arrangements.